Brain2AI/jsPsychSheet/tutorials/uploading-exp-data-inbetween-trials.md

 But we do not recommend to use this method mostly because of the following reasons:
 * jsPsych builds your overall data in dynamic manner and it may happen that some extra column being added to the experiment after wards, which won't get updated in your Google Sheet.
-* This may create delays in your experiment trials, if your experiment involves reaction time studies then we strongly advise you to not use this shortcut.
+* This may create delays in your experiment trials, if your experiment involves reaction time studies then we strongly advise you to not use this shortcut and follow the recommended method.